Geometric descriptions for the polarization for nonparaxial optical fields: a tutorial: Abstract

 \section{Abstract}

-This article provides an overview of the local description of polarization for nonparaxial fields, for which all Cartesian components of the vector field are significant.
-The polarization of light at each point is characterized by a $3\times3$ polarization matrix, as opposed to the $2\times2$ matrix used in the study of polarization for paraxial light.
-For nonparaxial light, concepts like the degree of polarization, the Stokes parameters and the Poincar\'e sphere have generalizations that are either not unique or not trivial.
-This work aims to clarify some of these discrepancies and provide a framework that highlights the similarities and differences with the description for the paraxial regimes.
+This tutorial provides an overview of the local description of polarization for nonparaxial light, for which all Cartesian components of the electric field are significant.
+The polarization of light at each point is characterized by a $3$ component vector in the case of full polarization or by a $3\times3$ polarization matrix for partial polarization.
+Standard concepts for paraxial polarization like the degree of polarization, the Stokes parameters and the Poincar\'e sphere then have generalizations for nonparaxial light that are either not unique or not trivial.
+This work aims to clarify some of these discrepancies, present some new concepts, and provide a framework that highlights the similarities and differences with the description for the paraxial regimes.
 Particular emphasis is placed on geometric interpretations.